po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/01-Day/README.md

   * Examine the results and note the issue url and the login of the user who wrote the issue

-  * Loop through the data in the area the script js file and console.log the issue url and the user login.
+  * Loop through the data in the area in the script.js file and console.log the issue url and the user login.

 ## 💡 Hint(s)